entando/entando-docs/vuepress/docs/next/tutorials/cms/content-tutorial.md

 # Content Creation

-## Overview

 This document provides an overview of Content Management and how to create Content that can be displayed in an application.
-The App Builder is used to create, edit and position content stored in the web content management system (WCMS).
+The App Builder is used to create, edit and publish content stored in the web content management system (WCMS).

 ## Creating Content

 To see the list of Content in the WCMS:

--   Select `Content - Management`.
+-   Go to `Content → Management`.
 All existing content is displayed in a table list.

 ![image](./extracted-media/media/Content1.png)